Downing FOUR VCT – Healthcare Shares

 VCTs can now only invest new money in growth capital deals.
-Management buyouts/replacement capital deals and investments in mature companies are no longer permitted.
+Management buyouts, replacement capital deals and investments in mature companies are no longer permitted.
 This results in considerably higher risks.

-A summary of the fees and charges is shown below.
-The net initial charge shown includes the Wealth Club discount.
+A summary of the main charges and savings is shown below.
+The net initial charge shown includes the Wealth Club saving and any early bird discount.

-|Full initial charge||5%|
+|Full initial charge||4.5%|

 |Wealth Club initial saving||2.25%|

-|Net initial charge through Wealth Club||2.75%|
+|Net initial charge through Wealth Club (new investors)||1.25%|

-|Annual management charge||2.5% + VAT|
+|Annual management charge||2.5%|